-The System supports the following types of three-party conference calls:
+When no optional conference card is installed, the system supports the following types of three-party conference calls:

 - 3 extensions

-- 2 extensions and 1 Exchange Line
+- 2 extensions and 1 CO line

-- 1 extension and 2 Exchange Lines
+- 1 extension and 2 CO lines

-To establish a 3-party conference call:
+To establish a conference call:

 Action Result 1.
 While on a call, press the HOLD key or the line key of your current call.
 Extension number, outside line number, or name of held party displays 2.
-Press a vacant Exchange Line key, enter an exchange line access code, or dial the number of the extension you wish to add to the call.
-Outside dial tone (if exchange line access code entered) CO #XXX displays (where XXX = line number) 3.
-If you pressed an unlit line key in step 2, dial the number of the party you wish to add to the call.
-Otherwise, proceed to step 4.
-Dialled number displays 4.
+If adding an outside party, press a vacant CO key, or dial a trunk access code.
+Outside dial tone CO #XXX displays (where XXX = line number) 3.
+Dial the number of the party you wish to add to the call.
+Dialed number displays 4.
 Press the CONF key when your call is answered.
 CNF1:CO XXX or EXT XXX and CNF2:CO YYY or EXT YYY displays (where XXX = first party and YYY = second party) 5.
+To add additional parties, repeat steps 1-4 6.
+For 3-party Conference Call Only: To release a conference member, press PROG + 1 to release conference member 1 or press PROG + 2 to release conference member 2, etc. Note: The conference member numbers are shown on the display.
+(Available up to 3-party conference.
+Not available for 4-party or more conferencing) 7.
 To drop out of the conference call, hang up.
-6. To release a conference member, press PROG + 1 to release conference member 1 or press PROG + 2 to release conference member 2.
-Note: The conference member numbers are shown on the display.
+(See Considerations below)